garyf/prairie/README.md

 ## Why 'Prairie'

-A prairie denotes an expanse of meadows, full of diverse fields and wildlife.
+A prairie suggests an expanse of meadows, full of diverse fields and wildlife.